yancmo1/assistant-365-bridge/README.md

 - Backend receives an authorization code → exchanges it for tokens
 - Backend stores:
   - Access token (short-lived)
-  - Refresh token (long-lived) in a secure file or store on Ubuntu
+  - MSAL token cache (includes refresh tokens) in a secure file/store on Ubuntu

 **Pros:** Standard, works well, good for one user (you)
 **Cons:** Slightly more setup (callback endpoint)